Co-Design of Soft Gripper with Neural Physics: Experiment Setup and Results

 \section{Experiment Setup and Results}

 We present a series of experiments both in simulation and on a real robotic platform.
 We evaluate our co-design optimized soft gripper in terms of: (a) efficiency of our proposed co-design framework; (b) generalization to objects with varying geometries and masses; and (c) comparative success rates across different object types against alternative gripper designs (rigid and super-soft).
+Additional experiments and results can be found in the Appendix.